-All-solid-state lithium metal batteries based on polymer electrolytes provide great promise for solving security issues and specific energy.
-However, poor ionic conductivity and large interfacial impedance still holds back their development.
-Introduction of inorganic nanoparticles strategy was used to improve the ionic conductivity and enhance the mechanical properties but the current migration mechanism in the composite polymer electrolyte (CPE) is ambiguous.
-In this work, the Li6.4La3Zr1.4Ta0.6O12 (LLZTO) nanoparticles with molecular brushes (MB-LLZTO) were designed and introduced into poly(ethylene oxide) (PEO) to form a high ionic conductivity composite electrolyte.
-MB-LLZTO in the polymer matrix play an ideal role for increasing the ionic conductivity by the Li+ domain-diffusion effect.
-The CPE with 15 wt% MB-LLZTO exhibits the highest ionic conductivity of 3.11×10-4 S/cm at 45 °C (the value of pristine LLZTO-CPE is 9.16 × 10−5 S/cm).
-The high-resolution solid-state Li NMR provides the experimental evidence for the proposed mechanism in composite electrolyte that Li+ tend to diffuse in the fast-conduction domains introduced by the brushes of MB-LLZTO surface.
-Consequently, the all-solid-state Lithium-Sulfur battery with MB-LLZTO-CPE shows a discharge capacity of approximately 1280 mA h g−1 at low temperature, and stable cycling performance (752 mA h g−1 after 220 cycles).
-Construction of molecular brushes on LLZTO surface may be an effective way to unlock more potential solid polymer electrolytes.
+All-solid-state lithium metal batteries based on polymer electrolytes provide great promise for solving safety and specific energy issues.
+However, poor ionic conductivity and large interfacial impedance still hold back their development.
+A strategy of introduction of inorganic nanoparticles was used to improve ionic conductivity and enhance mechanical properties but the current migration mechanism in composite polymer electrolytes (CPEs) is ambiguous.
+In this work, Li6.4La3Zr1.4Ta0.6O12 (LLZTO) nanoparticles with molecular brushes (MB-LLZTO) were designed and introduced into poly(ethylene oxide) (PEO) to form a high ionic conductivity composite electrolyte.
+MB-LLZTO in the polymer matrix plays an ideal role in increasing the ionic conductivity by the Li+ domain-diffusion effect.
+The CPE with 15 wt% MB-LLZTO exhibits the highest ionic conductivity of 3.11 M10−4 S cm−1 at 45 °C (the corresponding value of the pristine LLZTO-CPE is 9.16 × 10−5 S cm−1).
+High-resolution solid-state Li NMR provides experimental evidence for the proposed mechanism in the composite electrolyte that Li+ tends to diffuse in the fast-conduction domains introduced by the brushes of the MB-LLZTO surface.
+Consequently, the all-solid-state lithium–sulfur battery with the MB-LLZTO-CPE shows a discharge capacity of approximately 1280 mA h g−1 at low temperature and stable cycling performance (752 mA h g−1 after 220 cycles).
+Construction of molecular brushes on the LLZTO surface may be an effective way to unlock more potential solid polymer electrolytes.